In July 2016, CalRecycle embarked on a long-term project to evaluate options for the future management of e-waste in California.

-CalRecycle will continue to engage with all interested stakeholders into the future and we encourage your continued participation.
+CalRecycle will continue to engage with all interested stakeholders in the future, and we encourage your continued participation.

 - An initial survey was distributed July 2016 to over 3,300 stakeholders seeking current perspectives.